ietf-wg-cellar/ebml-specification/specification.markdown

 An Element Data Size with all VINT_DATA bits set to one is reserved as an indicator that the size of the EBML Element is unknown.
 The only reserved value for the VINT_DATA of Element Data Size is all bits set to one.
 An EBML Element with an unknown Element Data Size is referred to as an Unknown-Sized Element.
 A Master Element MAY be an Unknown-Sized Element; however an EBML Element that is not a Master Element MUST NOT be an Unknown-Sized Element.
 Master Elements MUST NOT use an unknown size unless the unknownsizeallowed attribute of their EBML Schema is set to true (see [the section on the unknownsizeallowed attribute](#unknownsizeallowed)).
 The use of Unknown-Sized Elements allows for an EBML Element to be written and read before the size of the EBML Element is known.
 Unknown-Sized Element MUST NOT be used or defined unnecessarily; however if the Element Data Size is not known before the Element Data is written, such as in some cases of data streaming, then Unknown-Sized Elements MAY be used.
 The end of an Unknown-Sized Element is determined by whichever comes first:

 - the end of the file
+- Any valid EBML Element according to the EBML Schema that is a Parent Element of the Unknown-Sized Element.
-- the beginning of an EBML Element that is not a valid Descendant Element of the Unknown-Sized Element, according to the corresponding EBML Schema.
+- Any valid EBML Element according to the EBML Schema that is not a Descendant Element of the Unknown-Sized Element.
+For example a Top-Level Element.

 ## Data Size Values